1992 Wellington mayoral election

-The 1992 Wellington mayoral election was part of the held that same year.
+The 1992 Wellington mayoral election was part of the New Zealand local elections held that same year.
 In 1992, elections were held for the Mayor of Wellington plus other local government roles including 21 councillors.
 The polling was conducted using the standard first-past-the-post electoral method.

 The election saw Fran Wilde, the MP for Wellington Central, elected as the new mayor of Wellington replacing incumbent Sir Jim Belich who had retired after serving two terms.
 Wilde became Wellington's first female mayor, defeating former Deputy Mayor Helene Ritchie and her predecessor as MP for Wellington Central Ken Comber who ran for the Citizens' Association.